Conquer your student debt. Refinance now.

 - Income-Sensitive Repayment

-Not all of these options are available for every loan type or borrower, so be sure to look into each option for your loan carefully before making a decision.
+Not all of these options are available for every loan type or borrower, so be sure to look into each repayment option for your loan carefully before making a decision with your loan servicer.

 Another option for repayment is refinancing with a private company.
 Refinancing is the process of replacing an existing loan with a new loan.
 Borrowers refinance their loan(s) in order to get a lower interest rate and potentially make one monthly payment as opposed to multiple payments to various servicers.
 When refinancing it is important to note that you could lose the perks of federal repayment plans, but could pay less in interest over time.